-Apart from the substantive remarks presented above, the Commission would like to draw the attention of MINGOR, to some other elements of the submitted RPP, which do not raise legal concerns in terms of their compatibility with the elements mentioned in Article 13(2)(a) to (f) of the Regulation, but which may provide useful guidance to the Competent Authority for future amendments of the RPP.
+Apart from the substantive remarks presented above, the Commission would like to draw the attention of MoE to some other elements of the submitted RPP, which do not raise legal concerns in terms of their compatibility with the elements mentioned in Article 13(2)(a) to (f) of the Regulation, but which may provide useful guidance to the Competent Authority for future amendments of the RPP.

-- The RPP submitted by MINGOR refers to the list of significant grid users and high priority significant grid users and vulnerable and protected customers, but there is no mention to categories of electricity users entitled to receive special protection against disconnection as referred to in Article 11(1)(h) of the Regulation.
-To improve clarity, the RPP should confirm whether such category of electricity users entitled to receive special protection against disconnection against disconnection exists in Croatia.
-Should this category exist, the Commission reminds MINGOR that the RPP needs to specify such users pursuant to Article 11(1)(h) of the Regulation as well as point 3(1)(d) of the Annex thereto and the RPP would then need to be amended - The Croatian RPP identifies two regions and a list of Member States and third countries for the coordination of measures and procedures.
-Nevertheless, the definition of region for the purpose of implementing the Regulation should be clarified, by clearly referring either to a Member State or to a group of Member States located in the same synchronous area. - While the RPP does not refer to preventive or mitigating measures that could have an impact on greenhouse gas (GHG) emissions (e.g. back-up fossil fuel generation or the deployment of additional fossil fuel capacity), the Commission reminds MINGOR that such measures should be listed in the RPP if they existed.
+- The RPP submitted by MoE provides a short explanation of the mechanisms for informing the public about the declaration of electricity emergency, including mass media and means of dispatching management.
+The RPP should describe in more detail those means of dispatching management to inform the public. - While the RPP does not refer to preventive or mitigating measures that could have an impact on greenhouse gas (GHG) emissions (e.g. back-up fossil fuel generation or the deployment of additional fossil fuel capacity), the Commission reminds MoE that such measures should be listed in the RPP if they existed.
 In such case, the Commission also recommends that the risk/impact on GHG emissions is quantified and assessed to determine the alignment of the RPP with the climate neutrality goal.